vaishnav-192/sendx-backend-iit2020192/README.md

 # sendx-backend-iit2020192
 Welcome to my Go web application README!<br>This document will provide you with essential information about the project, its features, how to set it up, and how to use it.
-I have implemented 2 parts of the assignment:
+I have implemented all 3 parts of the assignment:
 <ul>
   <li>Required</li>
   <li>Good to have</li>
+<li>Great to have</li>
 </ul>

 ## Tech used: